puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-windows-updates.md

 When all the updates are applied AND the stable channel of the next version of Microsoft Edge is installed at the system-level, the following changes will take effect on the system:

-- All start menu pins, tiles, and shortcuts will migrate to the next version of Microsoft Edge.
+- All start menu pins, tiles, and shortcuts for the current version of Microsoft Edge will migrate to the next version of Microsoft Edge.
-- All taskbar pins and shortcuts will migrate to the next version of Microsoft Edge.
+- All taskbar pins and shortcuts for the current version of Microsoft Edge will migrate to the next version of Microsoft Edge.
 - The next version of Microsoft Edge will be pinned to the taskbar.
+If the current version of Microsoft Edge is already pinned, it will be replaced.
 - The next version of Microsoft Edge will add a shortcut to the desktop.
+If the current version of Microsoft Edge already has a shortcut, it will be replaced.
 - Most protocols that Microsoft Edge handles by default will be migrated to the next version of Microsoft Edge.
 - Current Microsoft Edge will be hidden from all UX surfaces in the OS, including settings, all apps, and any file or protocol support dialogs.
 - All attempts to launch the current version of Microsoft Edge will redirect to the next version of Microsoft Edge.